 Acne is a pervasive condition affecting both teenagers and adults, significantly impacting their quality of life.
 While the quest for clear skin often involves topical treatments and medications, emerging evidence suggests that diet and lifestyle play an influential role in acne management.
+This comprehensive approach assumes even greater significance given the rising prevalence and persistence of acne from adolescence into adulthood.
+This article explores the relationship between diet, lifestyle, and acne, offering strategies for mitigation backed by scientific research.

 Causes of Acne